Student-centric advice and objective recommendations

 Will I be penalized if I don’t have a good camera for video scholarships?

 Most video scholarships will not outwardly penalize you for bad camera quality.
 They are more interested in the message you are getting across than how polished it is.
-That being said, presentation will probably have an unconscious effect on the reviewers, and anything you can do to ensure its clarity can be a good idea.
+That being said, the presentation will probably have an unconscious effect on the reviewers, and anything you can do to ensure its clarity can be a good idea.
 This can be as easy as finding a visually appealing background and good lighting.
 You might also try to borrow a camera or use one at your high school, if possible.